The 2025 CMO Must Be a Data Scientist — With Empathy

 • Navigate a CDP dashboard better than the head of IT

-The average company uses 10–20 marketing tools in their stack (Chiefmartec, 2024).
-From CDPs to campaign automation, the modern CMO needs not only to choose the tools — but also to understand the data flow between them.
+The average company uses 10–20 marketing tools in their MarTech stack (Chiefmartec, 2024).
+From CDPs to campaign automation platforms, the modern CMO needs not only to choose the tools — but also to understand the data flow and integrations between them.

 But Technical Brilliance Isn’t Enough